5 Ways to Negotiate a Pay Raise

 Verbal communication, body language, and written communication should be considered while negotiating with your manager.
 Every person has a unique way of communicating.

 For example, your manager might be from a culture that does not prefer eye contact during communication.
 Then you have to respect their preferences to allow a comfortable negotiation.
-This will convey your message and end up with effective results.
+This will convey your message and result in effective results.

 Avoid surprising your manager with unexpected requests.
 First, make sure to provide simple details.
-When you notice acceptance from your manager to your proposal, delve into more critical details.
+When you notice acceptance from your manager for your proposal, delve into more critical details.

 After predicting your manager’s response and choosing a convenient communication method, it’s time to approach your manager.